 - COLUMBIA- by North Americans

 The different names rendered by different people & languages do not necessarily have etymological relation, but it’s the continuity of distinct theme & characteristic relation of this certain goddess, which is represented through different people of different languages.

 Ashtoreth, the ‘moon goddess’ has also been referred to by certain nicknames such as:

 - Queen of Heaven

 Hmm, who else has been called those names?…

 The combining of different and contradicting concepts is termed as syncretism.
-Such an application served the state interest to foster a more cohesive society with a diluted and altered form of Christianity that was more inclusive and less demanding of complete repentance and true conversion.
+Such an application served the Church & State interest to foster a more cohesive society with a diluted and altered form of Christianity which was more inclusive and less demanding of complete repentance and true conversion.
 Especially important to the pagan masses was the familiarity of distinct pagan themes which carried through Roman Catholicism.

 For example, the “Divine Mother & Son” theme of the Babylonian Mysteries was syncretized to the Gospel of Jesus Christ in relation to His mother Mary.
 Many critics have indicted “Christianity” as a plagiary of the ancient Mysteries, but taking his cue from the original promise of the women’s Seed as recorded in Genesis 3:15, it was Satan who was already producing a counterfeit before the arrival of the genuine article, as he then set out to mix-up and confuse the truth with a lie.

 Jeremiah 44 is sufficient enough to see how the “Queen of Heaven” is certainly not a figure who brings honor to the true and living God.
 The true biblical account of Mary, mother of Jesus, has been twisted into a Pagan deity figure and exalted as the “Queen of Heaven” by the Roman Church.
 This deity figure is none other than that which has been venerated as Ashtoreth.